RasaHQ/rasa/docs/docs/reference/rasa/shared/importers/importer.md

 Importer that syncs `responses` between Domain and NLU training data.

-Synchronizes response templates between Domain and NLU and adds retrieval intent properties from the NLU training data back to the Domain.
+Synchronizes responses between Domain and NLU and adds retrieval intent properties from the NLU training data back to the Domain.

 #### get\_domain